ScilifelabDataCentre/DbShare/dbshare/docs/tutorial-explore.md

   in any way, assuming knowledge of Vega-Lite.
 - It is possible to save the chart as a PNG or SVG file by clicking the symbol **...** in the upper right corner of the chart.
-- It is also possible to view the Vega-Lite JSON code for the chart, which can be used by anyone who understands Vega-Lite to download, edit, or use as a template for other purposes.
+- It is also possible to view the [Vega-Lite](https://vega.github.io/vega-lite/) JSON code for the chart, which can be used by a Vega-Lite expert to download, edit, or use as a template for other purposes.